 In October of 2009, President Barack Obama signed into a law a bill to rename the U.S. Post Office, Custom House and Courthouse in Key West the Sidney M. Aronovitz United States Courthouse.

-It was truly an honor for me to have the trust of his loving family to create the Portrait of Sidney M. Aronovitz which adorns the lobby.
+It was truly an honor for me to have the trust of his loving family to create “The Honorable Sidney M. Aronovitz ” Memorial Portrait Painting which adorns the lobby.

 L.A.
 CLINE, Master Pastel Artist.